DrinkyBird/epsilon/readme.txt

         * Double shotgun now deals a consistent 10 damage
         * Sniper rifle now deals a consistent 50 damage when unzoomed
         * Weak sniper rifle now deals a consistent 34 damage when unzoomed
+		* Heal gun will no longer attempt to heal stealth players or terminals
       * Crates
         * Made Instant Juggernaut crate much rarer
         * Hidden a bunch of crates from Open Deck